lc0des/ln-node/README.md

 * wire bitcoind with tor (support for clearnet AND tor network)
 * wire lnd with tor
 * wallet creation at runtime
+* wire RTL with ln-node

 ## Todo

-* wire RTL with ln-node
 * wire Thunderhub with ln-node
+* random password rtl
+* random password thunderhub

 ## Disclaimer
 Run at your own RISK!
 I do not take any responsibility for you loosing any funds or alike.
 This software is provided AS-IS.